The Famous WordPress 5-Minute Installation For Non-Techies

 Secret keys pasted into your wp-config.php file

-Once you have pasted the unique keys into your file, check to make sure that everything is ok, then resave and close the wp-config.php file …
+Once you have pasted the new values into your file, check to make sure that everything is ok, then resave and close your wp-config.php file …

 Unique keys and salts added